-This policy sets out how we process any personal data we collect from you or that you provide to us through our website.
-We confirm that we will keep your information secure and that we will comply fully with all applicable UK Data Protection legislation and regulations.
-Please read the following carefully to understand what happens to personal data that you choose to provide to us, or that we collect from you when you visit this site.
-By visiting www.ukroed.org.uk (our website) you are accepting and consenting to the practices described in this policy.
+This policy sets out how we process any personal data we collect from you or you provide to us through our website.
+We confirm that we will keep your information secure and we will comply fully with all applicable UK Data Protection legislation and regulations.
+Please read the following carefully to understand what happens to personal data that you choose to provide to us, or we collect from you when you visit this site.
+By visiting www.ndors.org.uk (our website) you are accepting and consenting to the practices described in this policy.

 Types of information we may collect from you

 We may collect, store and use the following kinds of personal information about individuals who visit and use our website: